Writing ALL Year Long

 Pro tip: Don’t “grade” this assignment for content or even errors.
 Read it to get to know your students and then look at the structure of their writing - the grammar, organization, development of thoughts, etc. Use this first writing sample to assess what your students do well and where the gaps are.
 You can create peer review groups based on your findings.

-- Prompts to use: The Magic of Fall - modify to meet the challenges needed for your students.
+- Prompts to use: The Magic of Fall. - Modify this pre-packaged prompt to meet the needs of your students.
 You could make this a narrative or argumentative prompt if your students need practice in either of those genres.

 Pro tip: Use the Trait and Total Scores report to see how your which traits your students are mastering and with which they are struggling the most.
 If you find your students are consistently scoring low in a particular trait, you can assign specific lessons within that category to help them improve that area.
 We also provide lessons for other grammar issues, such as choppy sentences, punctuation, and subject-verb agreement.